-A significant factor in making the work and knowledge of the Gardens accessable to the community was the establishment of the World Wide Web in 1993.
-The Gardens was the second web-site in Australia (after ANU) and quickly established a reputation for innovative ways to make our data publicly available, and for the size and scope of the website.
+A significant factor in making the work and knowledge of the Gardens accessible to the community was the establishment of the World Wide Web in 1993.
+The Gardens was the second website in Australia (after the Australian National University) and quickly established a reputation for innovative ways to make our data publicly available, and for the size and scope of the website.

 2000s: The Botanic Gardens focuses on information